 CIVILIAN AND DEFENSE SECTORS OF SCIENCE AND TECHNOLOGY

-CT19 shone a spotlight on the civilian and defense sectors of science and technology.
+This tour shone a spotlight on the civilian and defense sectors of science and technology.
 The Tour visited the STI company, where the Members got hands-on experience using a system that can detect bombs and drugs being smuggled across the border at legal ports of entry.
 They saw the future of autonomous cars at Mobileye, a company purchased by Intel for 18 billion dollars.
 And they visited an airbase to see a newly operational Arrow-3 anti-missile battery.
 USEIA was instrumental in securing funding for a recent system test in Alaska that was vital in proving the system’s performance.
-It was during CT17 that Congressman Mac Thornberry, then Chairman of the House Armed Services Committee, visited an Arrow battery where he gained an understanding of the significance of Arrow-3 and became its greatest supporter.
+It was during Congressional Tour 2017 that Congressman Mac Thornberry, then Chairman of the House Armed Services Committee, visited an Arrow battery where he gained an understanding of the significance of Arrow-3 and became its greatest supporter.

 OPPORTUNITY FOR RENEWAL